kenanmorani/kenanmorani/README.md

-- Hi, I am Kenan Morani, alternatively spelled Kinan.
+Hi, I am Kenan Morani, alternatively spelled Kinan.
-- I am interested in Machine Learning applications, Image Processing applications and coding in general.
+I am interested in Machine Learning applications, Image Processing applications and coding in general.
-- I am currently a PhD candidate in Electrical and Eelctronics Engineering.
+I am currently a PhD candidate in Electrical and Electronics Engineering.
-- I look to coolaborate with academicians, programmers and all others in work related to statistics, machine learning, Artificial Intellegence and other similar topics.
+I look to collaborate with academicians, programmers and all others in work related to statistics, machine learning, Artificial Intelligence and other similar topics.
-- You can always reach me on my gmail (kenan.morani@gmail.com)
+You can always reach me on my gmail (kenan.morani@gmail.com)